SheetJS/sheetjs/README.md

 #### UTF-16 Unicode Text

 The `txt` output type uses the tab character as the field separator.
-If the codepage library is available (included in the full distribution but not core), the output will be encoded in codepage `1200` and the BOM will be prepended.
+If the `codepage` library is available (included in full distribution but not core), the output will be encoded in `CP1200` and the BOM will be prepended.

 ### HTML Output